milescsmith/asap_o_matic/README.md

 # ASAP to kite
-A script to process fastqs from ASAP-seq for downstream processing with kite (kallisto | bustools).
+A script to process fastqs from ASAP-seq for downstream processing with kite ~~(kallisto | bustools)~~ salmon alevin.

 The options are designed to mirror that of CellRanger/CellRanger-ATAC for convenience in processing.